Thousands of midwives descended onto downtown Toronto, Canada, to raise awareness of the importance of midwifery.

 4,000 midwives from 113 countries joined together to bring people’s attention to the role of midwives and global health care.

-The movement was part of the annual International Confederation of Midwives (ICM) Triennial Congress, also being held in the city.
+The movement was part of the 31st International Confederation of Midwives (ICM) Triennial Congress, also being held in the city.

 It aimed to address the inaccessibility of midwives and their services to women in countries around the world.